Arden Park Restoration

 Some major improvements are being considered for Arden Park that will restore Minnehaha Creek and enhance the user experience while keeping the park’s natural, rustic character.

 The proposed work is part of the City of Edina’s commitment to providing excellent parks where residents can regenerate, connect, and enjoy nature, and the Minnehaha Creek Watershed District’s ongoing effort to restore its namesake.

 We've used extensive input from local residents to put together a concept plan (see reverse) for park improvements.
-This input has included three community meetings (two complete, a third to be announced soon) with residents of surrounding neighborhoods and an online survey.
+This input has included three community meetings (two complete, a third will take place on Monday, May 1st) with residents of surrounding neighborhoods and an online survey.
 Plans for funding and construction are contingent upon final input from residents and approval of a draft concept plan.

 During the community meetings, residents described how they use the park, issues to be addressed, and desires for the future of the park.

 - Removes 4-foot dam, improving passage for paddlers and fish

 - Adds 500 feet of stream through existing wetlands and floodplain